Sibanye-Stillwater to cut PGM output by up to 60,000 oz/year - Miningmx

 Sibanye-Stillwater issued a Section 189 restructuring notice in October which it said could affected more than 4,000 employees in its South African PGM business.
 Three shafts will be affected as previously announced: B4 and Rowland shafts in the Marikana (former Lonmin) section, and Siphumelele shaft in the Rustenburg Mines business.

 “B4 and Rowland shafts were part of Lonmin that should have been closed at the time of our acquisition of the company (in 2019), but we agreed to keep them open; in the case of B4 shaft two years longer than we planned,” said James Wellstead, spokesperson for Sibanye-Stillwater.
-Siphumelele shaft was affected by seismicity and is dangerous to stope.
+Employee numbers at Siphumelele shaft have to be reduced after areas were previously closed following seismicity.

-Froneman also said another round of restructuring at Stillwater mine, its US-based palladium/platinum operation was also due to be announced.
+Froneman also said another round of restructuring at Stillwater mine, its US-based palladium/platinum operation had been concluded.
 In terms of this, Sibanye-Stillwater would not expand production to 700,000 oz/year by 2027.

 The 40% plus decline in the palladium price had placed enormous pressure on Stillwater, but Froneman said Sibanye-Stillwater would not bow to pressure to close the mine.
 “It has too much strategic importance for us,” he said.